liningtonlab/isoanalyst/README.md

 ### Data Requirements

+#### 1. Feature lists

+Generic CSV tabular inputs minimally with `["Sample", "PrecMz", "PrecZ", "PrecIntensity", "RetTime", "ScanLowRange", "ScanHighRange"]` column headers.
+These are compatible msExpress CPPIS files.

+Working on MzMine2 import pipeline.

+MzMine outputs only require the `["row m/z", "row retention time"]` columns.

+__Question:__ Intensity?
+Use MzMine Peak Area?

+The program will then set a window of 10 scans on both sides of the center scan index detected during all scan importing.

-#### 1. Scan Data
+#### 2. Scan Data

 Generic CSV tabular inputs minimally with `["FunctionScanIndex", "RT", "MZ", "Intensity"]` column headers.

 Can import func0001 CSVs from msExpress.

 Can import mzMLs from [msConvert](http://proteowizard.sourceforge.net/tools/msconvert.html).

-#### 2. Feature lists

-Generic CSV tabular inputs minimally with `["Sample", "PrecMz", "PrecZ", "PrecIntensity", "RetTime", "ScanLowRange", "ScanHighRange"]` column headers.

-Working on MzMine2 import pipeline.

 ### Development and Testing